-Individuals receiving retirement benefits from the Teacher Retirement System (TRS) may be employed in limited circumstances on a full- or part-time basis without affecting their benefits, according to TRS rules and state law.
+Individuals receiving retirement benefits from the Teacher Retirement System (TRS) may be employed under certain circumstances on a full- or part-time basis without affecting their benefits, according to TRS rules and state law.
 Detailed information about employment after retirement is available in the TRS publication Employment After Retirement.
 Employees can contact TRS for additional information by calling 800-223-8778 or 512-542-6400.
-Information is also available on the TRS Web Site (www.trs.state.tx.us).
+Information is also available on the TRS Web Site (www.trs.texas.gov).